-Since the invasion of Ukraine in February 2022, over 5.6 million Ukrainians have been forced to flee their country as of April 6, 2022.
+Since the invasion of Ukraine in February 2022, over millions of Ukrainians have been forced to flee their country .
 In response, the government of Canada has announced special measures to bring Ukrainians to safety in Canada.
 This page provides information and resources to support Ukrainians arriving in Canada.
 We will continue to update it on a regular basis with new information and resources as they become available.

 There are various supports for Ukrainians who have and will be arriving in Hamilton, including: